ramjee-yadav/RestAPI-Using-Azure-Functions-SqlBinding/README.md

-# Creating Rest API using Azure functions (Isolated Process)
+# Creating a REST API using Azure Functions (Isolated Process)

-This project demonstrates a solution that creats REST API to perform CRUD operation on SQL Database.
+This project demonstrates how to create a REST API to perform CRUD operations using Azure Functions and SQL Database.

 ## Business Objective

-This project is for learning purpose.
-It helps with kick start the Rest API creation using Azure serverless integration services.
+This project is for learning purposes.
+It helps you get started with creating REST APIs using Azure serverless integration services.

+## Prerequisites

+- Visual Studio Community Edition
+- Azure account with access to Azure Functions, Key Vault, Azure SQL, and APIM

+## Setup

+1. Create a new solution (Azure Function App) in Visual Studio.
+2. Create the database objects (Tables, Views, and Stored Procedures) mentioned in the DB-Sql-Scripts.

 ## Solution

-Create a new solution(Azure fuction app) in visual studio.
-Add required functions to the solution and write your backend logics for the same.
+Add required functions (e.g., GetOrderItem, AddOrderItem, etc.) to the solution and write your backend logic for each.

 ![Solution.jpg](Images/Solution.jpg)

 ## Connection

-To test it locally define the sql conenction url in the local.settings.json file.
+- To test locally, define the SQL connection URL in the `local.settings.json` file.
-To test it on Azure, set this connection in Environment variables>App setting
+- To test on Azure, set this connection in Environment variables > App settings.

 ![SqlConnectionString-LocalSettings.jpg](Images/SqlConnectionString-LocalSettings.jpg)

-## Test APIs locally
+## Test APIs Locally

-Test it locally before publishing it to the cloud.
+Test the APIs locally before publishing them to the cloud.

 ![test-api-at-local.jpg](Images/test-api-at-local.jpg)

-## Configuration required for deployment and access:
+## Configuration Required for Deployment and Access

-1. Create function app from Azure portal and allow basic authentication, so that Visual studio can deploy to your function app in Azure cloud
+1. Create a Function App from the Azure portal and allow basic authentication so that Visual Studio can deploy to your Function App in the Azure cloud.
-2. Enable system assigned managed identity for the function app created.
+2. Enable system-assigned managed identity for the created Function App.
-3. Create a secerete in azure key vault for Azure SQL connection URL
+3. Create a secret in Azure Key Vault for the Azure SQL connection URL.
-	a.
-Assign contributer role to the function app
+   - Assign the Contributor role to the Function App.
-	b.
-Assign get,list secrete access policy to the function app
+   - Assign Get and List secret access policies to the Function App.

-## Security aspects
+## Security Aspects

-Make sure to protect your functions with function key.
+- Protect your functions with function keys.
-Allow only selected Vnet and IP address.
-It can be configured in function App>settings>Networking
+- Allow only selected VNET and IP addresses.
+This can be configured in Function App > Settings > Networking.

-## Pulish to Azure Cloud
+## Publish to Azure Cloud

-Once tested locally, code can be puashed to the cloud.
+Once tested locally, the code can be pushed to the cloud.
-Select you azure account, subscription and function app to create publish profile.
+1. Select your Azure account, subscription, and Function App to create a publish profile.
-Push the code after creating publish profile.
+2. Push the code after creating the publish profile.

 ![PublishChangesToAzure.jpg](Images/PublishChangesToAzure.jpg)
 ![PublishPush.jpg](Images/PublishPush.jpg)

-## Sql Connection setting
+## SQL Connection Setting

-Define Sql Connection string in App setting (Get connection url from Key Vault)
+Define the SQL connection string in App settings (Get connection URL from Key Vault).

 ![SqlConnAppSetting.jpg](Images/SqlConnAppSetting.jpg)

-## Test APIs at Portal
+## Test APIs at the Portal

-Test GetOrderItem
+- Test `GetOrderItem`

 ![TestGetOrderFromAzurePortal.jpg](Images/TestGetOrderFromAzurePortal.jpg)

-Test AddOrderItem
+- Test `AddOrderItem`

 ![TestAPIAddOrderItem.jpg](Images/TestAPIAddOrderItem.jpg)

-Order Added to SQL DB
+- Order Added to SQL DB

 ![OrderAddedToSqlDb.jpg](Images/OrderAddedToSqlDb.jpg)

-## Conclusion and Limitation
+## Conclusion and Limitations

-This project is having basic details. we can add validation and business logics as per the requirenment.
-We can create APIM end points pointing to azure function for better security and scalibility.
+This project covers basic details.
+You can add validation and business logic as needed.
+For better security and scalability, you can create APIM endpoints pointing to Azure Functions.
+For simplicity, this example uses Azure SQL, but you can use any other SQL Database.